László Bárdossy: Later life and execution

 On 7 March 1942, Horthy forced Bárdossy's resignation in favour of the more moderate Miklós Kállay.
-Exactly why Horthy decided to remove Bárdossy is unclear, but some possible reasons include Bárdossy’s unwillingness to stand up to Germany, his compliancy to Hungary’s far-right and growing increasing Hungarian troop levels and casualties in the Soviet Union.
-Perhaps the primary reason that Horthy dismissed Bárdossy, however, was that Bárdossy successfully opposed a plan by Horthy that would have elevated his son, Miklós Jr, to the regency after Miklós Horthy’s death.
+Exactly why Horthy decided to remove Bárdossy is unclear, but some possible reasons include Bárdossy's unwillingness to stand up to Germany, his compliancy to Hungary's far-right and growing increasing Hungarian troop levels and casualties in the Soviet Union.
+Perhaps the primary reason that Horthy dismissed Bárdossy, however, was that Bárdossy successfully opposed a plan by Horthy that would have elevated his son, Miklós Jr, to the regency after Miklós Horthy's death.
 After resigning as prime minister, Bárdossy became chairman of the Fascist United Christian National League in 1943.
 After the German occupation of Hungary in 1944, Bárdossy and his followers collaborated with Prime Minister Döme Sztójay.
 Later on, they collaborated with Ferenc Szálasi's Arrow Cross Party.
 He fled from Szombathely due to Soviet advance in Hungary and moved initially to Bavaria, then to Innsbruck.
 He obtained entry visa to Switzerland on 24 April 1945 and lived briefly in a refugee camp.
 However, the Swiss government deported him back to Germany on 4 May 1945.
-He was immediately arrested by Americans.
+He was immediately arrested by the Americans.

 After World War II ended, Bárdossy was extradited to Hungary on 3 October 1945.
-He was tried by an extra-judicial People’s Court between 19 October 1945 and 3 November 1945.
+He was tried by an extrajudicial People's Court between 19 October 1945 and 3 November 1945.
 He was found guilty of war crimes and collaboration with the Nazis, sentenced to death, and executed by firing squad in Budapest on 10 January 1946.